stanford-policylab/opp/py/data_readme_template.md

   some sort; there are no stops for level 4.
 - The data is by quarter, not by day.
 So all stop_dates are the first date of the quarter.
-- For state patrol stops, there is a strange jump (Q1) and then dip (Q2–4) in the data for 2012.
-It looks like for 2012 all stops are recorded as happening in the first quarter.
+- There is a strange jump (Q1) and then dip (Q2–4) in the data for 2012.
+This stems from all state patrol stops for 2012 being recorded as happening in the first quarter.
+Municipal departments seem to have okay dated data for 2012.

 ## Statewide, NH
 **Data notes**: